Migration overview

 T2ANeoverse-N1T2A-standardOptimized for general-purpose workloads - web servers, and microservices.

 Microsoft Azure offers a variety of virtual machine instances with Arm Neoverse processors .
-The largest instance has 64 vCPUs and 208 Gb of RAM in the ‘D64ps_v5’ format.
+The latest generation of Arm-based VMs are based on Cobalt 100 CPU.
+The largest instance has 96 vCPUs and 384 Gb of RAM in the ‘D96ps_v6’ format.
 It does not offer bare-metal instances.
-It offers compute for general-purpose workloads (Dps), memory-optimized workloads (Eps), compute-intensive workloads (Fsv), and high-performance (Cobalt).
+It offers compute for general-purpose workloads (Dps and Dpls) and memory-optimized workloads (Eps).

 GenerationArm CPUInstance typesComments